curlyparakeet/fox/Reggie.md

 You may use this pattern without charge, but you may not sell the pattern or use it to make a product which you sell.

-I made this using aran weight cotton yarn with a 4mm hook.
-It would work really nicely with chunky yarn and a 5mm hook.
+I made this using King Cole Big Value Chunky yarn with a 5mm hook.
+The colours are Spice, Black and Cream.
-Remember to choose a hook small enough to make the head without there being too many gaps as it will be lightly stuffed.
+Whichever yarn you use, remember to choose a hook small enough to make the head without there being too many gaps as it will be stuffed.

 ## Materials